Line25 is reader supported. At no cost to you a commission from sponsors may be earned when a purchase is made via links on the site. Learn more

-There’s been a growing demand for skilled UI/UX designers for some time, and it shows no sign of letting up anytime soon.
-Given the salaries these designers can command, this specialty is certainly worth investigating.
+There’s been a growing demand for skilled UI (user interface) and UX (user experience) designers for some time, and it shows no sign of letting up anytime soon.
+Given the salaries that designers can command, this specialty is certainly worth investigating.
+Not only having a proper understanding of this area of design will save time, but having the best UI and UX design tools can really help too!

 Your existing design skills and practices may take you far.
 Although you may still have a great deal to learn about the specialty.
-To ensure success, however, you need to use the proper tools.
+To ensure success, however, you need the best training and the best tools.

 Skipping steps during a web design process isn’t usually recommended unless there’s an excellent reason for doing so.
 Mason allows you to keep design moving forward by offering a radically different approach to building and deploying desktop and mobile web features—on demand.